All-in-one ETF portfolios such as Vanguard Balanced ETF Portfolio (VBAL) have made self-directed investing easier than ever.

 Also referred to as ‘single-ticket’ or ‘one-ticket’ solution funds, these asset allocation ETFs offer investors simplicity and hassle-free portfolio management at a low cost.

-VBAL holds stocks and fixed income assets at a 60:40 allocation, so you enjoy long-term growth and income at the same time.
+VBAL holds stocks and fixed-income assets at a 60:40 allocation, so you simultaneously enjoy long-term growth and income.

 While the fund would probably suffer less volatility than its counterparts with a heavier equity weighting (i.e. VGRO and VEQT), it is not as conservative as VCIP and VCNS.